42Pupusas/RoadRunner/README.md

 # Roadrunner

 Open source ride-sharing client hosted [here](https://roadrunner.lat), using Nostr and Lightning to implement a peer-2-peer, non-custodian solution to ride sharing.
-This repo is split into two branches, a React web client on the `client` branch, and the Node microservices on the `micro` branch.
+This repo contains code for a React web client and the Node microservices.

 ## Web Client